simon-lang/oculo/README.md

 ### Click to view fullscreen image

 It feels strange to have a list of items that can not be inspected in more detail.
 In the case on images, it's almost guaranteed the user would want to inspect them in more detail.
 So I added a very basic fullscreen class that expands the image to fill the users screen.
+Press escape or click again to exit.

 ### Unit tests